Nervous system regulation for Female Founders: what actually works (and why breathing apps don't)

 Here's why.

 Most stress advice is built for the thinking brain.
 Change your mindset.
-Reframe how you see the pressure.
+Reframe the pressure.
 Think about it differently.
 These aren't useless — but they're downstream of the actual problem.

 Your nervous system doesn't run on logic.
 It runs on signals.
 And by the time you're consciously aware you're stressed, your body has already been in activation for a while.
 You're playing catch-up.